salrashid123/istio_helloworld/README.md

 ### Egress Gateway

-THe egress rule above initiates the proxied conneciton from each sidecar....but why not initiate the SSL connection from a set of bastion/egress gateways we already setup?
-THis is where the [Egress Gateway](https://istio.io/docs/examples/advanced-egress/egress-gateway/) configurations come up but inorder to use this, you must emit the request as `http://` protocol.
-For example, if you want to contact `https://www.yahoo.com/robots.txt` you must change the code making the outbound call to `http://www.yahoo.com:443/robots.txt`!
+THe egress rule above initiates the proxied connection from each sidecar....but why not initiate the SSL connection from a set of bastion/egress gateways we already setup?
+THis is where the [Egress Gateway](https://istio.io/docs/examples/advanced-egress/egress-gateway/) configurations come up but inorder to use this:  The following configuration will allow egress traffic for `www.yahoo.com` via the gateway.
+See [HTTPS Egress Gateway](https://istio.io/docs/examples/advanced-gateways/egress-gateway/#egress-gateway-for-https-traffic)

 So.. lets revert the config we setup above